scandale-project/scandale/README.md

 F[External source] -->|HTTP POST| C
 ```

-The purpose of this rather complex example is to show what it is currently
+The aim of this rather complex example is to show what is currently possible
-be possible to do.
+to do.
 You can install an aggregation engine with only one probe
 on the same server.
 But probes can be deployed on a large scale and use a
 behavioral mechanism to accomplish their duty.